UACalc/UACalc_CLI/README.md

 line, as explained in [the next section](#starting-the-uacalc-cli).

-(For UACalc team members, the notes below describe how to clone in such a way that GitHub won't ask for login credentials everytime you push changes to the repository.)
+(For UACalc team members, the notes below describe how to clone in such a way that GitHub won't ask for login credentials every time you push changes to the repository.)